DIR-LAB/DGAP/README.md

 ## 2. Input Graph Datasets

 Since different graph processing frameworks read dynamic graphs differently.
 To compare them, we have to do series of data preprocessing first.

-Please check the [Graph Datasets Pre-processing](https://github.com/DIR-LAB/DGAP/blob/main/PREPROCESS.md) for more details.
+The details are described in a separate page: [Graph Datasets Pre-processing](https://github.com/DIR-LAB/DGAP/blob/main/PREPROCESS.md).

-Here, we briefly discuss some basic concepts before moving to [Graph Datasets Pre-processing](https://github.com/DIR-LAB/DGAP/blob/main/PREPROCESS.md) page.
+Before moving to that page, we briefly discuss some basic concepts here.

 ### Graph Properties
 * **Direction of the graph:** Currently DGAP and all the competitors only store the out-going edges of the graph.
 Few graph algorithms implemented in the [GAP Benchmark Suite (GAPBS)](https://github.com/sbeamer/gapbs) expect to access both the in and out-going edges.